PierroD/Market/_readmes/FAQ.md

 You need to click on the following link : [https://github.com/PierroD/Market/issues/new](https://github.com/PierroD/Market/issues/new?assignees=PierroD&labels=bug&projects=&template=%F0%9F%90%9B-bug---issue-report.md&title=%5BBUG%5D+%2F+%5BISSUE%5D+keywords+or+short+sentence)

+If you are using version `2.4.8` or newer, please provide the part of the log file that preceed the crash

+> Follow the following instructions to find log file

+- Go were Market is located (only god and you know where it's located)
+- Find the `logs` folder in it
+- You might see one or multiples files with the following naming : MarketLogs_XX-XX-XXXX
+- Look at the latest one
+- If you aren't able to locate the problem, please send the trace to the issue or mp me on discord `lindra`

+Those logs are used to help me locating bug, optimizing code, etc...

+All of those data are stored localy (so you and only you will be able to access them)

+I use them myself while building the app.

 ### 🆕 How do I ask for a new feature ?

 You need to click on the following link : [https://github.com/PierroD/Market/issues/new](https://github.com/PierroD/Market/issues/new)